 Favorites of mine include the grilled octopus, bahn bao (pork belly steam buns), and their divine salmon with pumpkin pancakes.

 Look for this hidden treasure of Tremont if you want a place that caters to locals.

 While many Tremont restaurants serve brunch, these few have distinguished themselves as the best brunch spots in the neighborhood.
 If you’re looking for a late breakfast, check out these best places to eat brunch in Tremont.

 I mentioned the delightfully innovative and delicious Dante in my Where to Eat in Cleveland article, but sometimes, you just need to head next door.

-At Dante Next Door, you’ll find everything a brunch-lover dreams about: bloody Mary’s, French press coffee that comes to the table in the press, crab cake eggs Benedict, duck fat potatoes, and more.
+At Dante Next Door, you’ll find everything brunch-lover dreams about bloody Mary’s, French press coffee that comes to the table in the press, crab cake eggs Benedict, duck fat potatoes, and more.

 This isn’t your typical eggs and bacon establishment.
 They’ve won customers for their unique brunch specials that’ll help you nurse your hangover or just make you incredibly full.

 With breakfast and brunch served daily (and until 3 pm on weekends), this place does brunch, and it does it well.
 They serve all of the brunch classics…and sometimes all on one plate.
 Take, for example, the Grumpy’s special: two eggs, choice of meat, home fries, and toast.
 Still hungry?
 You can even add pancakes.